w3f/polkadot-wiki/docs/learn/learn-proxies-pure.md

 transfer of some tokens from ABC to Dan.
 Then, Charly does the same to confirm the transaction.
 Note that Charly will need to pay for some weight, for the computation that is necessary to execute the transaction.

+#### Scenario Three: Multisig controlling a Pure Proxy

+This setup is used by the [MultiX](./learn-account-multisig.md#multisig-with-multix-tool) tool.

+After its creation, a multi-signature account creates a pure proxy that becomes the proxied account.
+The multi-signature account behaves as _any_ proxy of the pure.
+If signatories of the multi-signature account change, a new multisig can be created, assigned as _any_ proxy of the pure, and then the old multisig can be removed as a proxy.

 ## Proxy calls